 - GO PUBLIC!
 Spread the word like hell and aim to get those first 100 subs fast

-Bonus 1: if this is the first channel you’re creating, you might want to also check out YouTube Creator Academy‘s “Build your channel’s brand” course.
+Bonus 1: if this is the first channel you’re creating, you might want to also check out the official YouTube Creator Academy‘s catalog.

 I honestly believe that setting up a YouTube channel is easier than what the checklist might look like.
 There’s just a bunch of nitty-gritty things and settings you need to get right – it’s exactly these details that make a channel look polished and professional.

 Please share in the comment section if there’s something to be added to the checklist, and I’ll look into it.
 Just bear in mind that this isn’t supposed to be a branding or content creation guide, but more like a technical guide on how to setup a channel.

 Now let me end this blog post with one of the most popular ways of ending a video on YouTube: